Google-DSC-SCH/2023-Solution-Challenge-Wero-server/README.md

 <hr>
 <br>

-# How-to-connect-server
+# How-to-run-this-application

-### Frontend
+### App

+<정범님 설명>

 ### Backend

-The backend is deployed in GCP VM Instance.
-And the domain is http://seonghokim.com:9999 , so please refer to it.
+The backend server is deployed in GCP VM Instance.
+And the domain is http://seonghokim.com:9999, so please refer to it.<br>
 If you clone and use the project, you must create application-db.yml, application-oauth.yml, application-cloud.yml, and the Json file of GCP IAM Service Account in the resources directory.

-Thank you
+Thank you.

 <br>
 <hr>